HelloMati/tdd_complex_function/tests/recipe.md

 As an admin
 So that I can determine whether a user is old enough
-I want to allow them to enter their date of birth as a string in the format `YYYY-MM-DD`.
+I want to allow them to enter their date of birth as a string in the format `YYYY-MM-DD`

 As an admin
 So that under-age users can be denied entry